-If available, provide geodatabase files in a format compatible with ArcGIS indicating the boundary of the project area and detailing the extent of proposed vegetation clearing in relation to surrounding vegetation both within the project area and in any off-site area to be used for project related infrastructure.
+If available, provide electronic shapefiles in a format compatible with ArcGIS indicating the boundary of the project area and detailing the extent of proposed vegetation clearing in relation to surrounding vegetation both within the project area and in any off-site area to be used for project related infrastructure.
+If applicable, the proponent should address how clearing off lease (outside the proposed mining lease application area) must be undertaken in accordance with the Vegetation Management Act 1999.